zhanksun/zhanksun.github.io/_posts/2020-03-12-github-pages.md

   * `gem update github-pages`
   * `gem install bundler:2.1.4`
   * `bundle install`
-1. Open terminal and navigate to the publishing source for your site;
+1. Open terminal and navigate to the publishing source for your site:
   * `bundle exec jekyll serve`
 1. To preview your site, in your web browser, navigate to [http://localhost:4000](http://localhost:4000).